 For the bottom choc layer

-Add cream cheese into a bowl and mix until smooth.
+Add cream cheese into a bowl and whisk till smooth.

-Add in the rest of the ingredients and stir all in to combine.
+Add the rest of the ingredients and gently whisk, again for a smooth consistency.

 Bake on preheated oven at 165C for 40 min or until cheese is set but still wobbly.